bohdanbobrowski/digikam_screensaver/README.md

 You'll find exe in `.\dist` folder - just rename it to scr and install.

+## Known bugs

+On Windows 10, it is not possible to launch the associated graphical program (F12) - it looks like the screensaver is launched in some wrapper, which in turn blocks the launched graphical browser.
+But only with pyinstaller build!
+That's weird.

 ## Documentation and inspiration

 ### Python: